SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Protocol ---> We have different protocols like HTTP, HTTPS, SSH, SMTP, DNS etc.
 - $ ---> Normal user ; # ---> Root user (Sudo su -) to exit from root just type exit.
 - Pwd ---> Present working directory you will be directly land in /c/users/saikiran
-- <command_name> --help ---> Get help from that particular command.
+- <command_name> --help ---> Get help from any particular command.
 - What are the basic Git commands ? https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus
 - Everything is CRUD in software industry (Example of facebook)
 - How to update a file with content, save, read ?
 Just press enter then ctrl+d
-- Removing file and folder commands ? rm, rmdir, rm -r <folder_name>
+- Removing file and folder commands ? rm, rm -rf, rmdir, rm -r <folder_name>
 - How to use copy and move commands in linux ?
 If you use mv command with in the same folder, it works as rename also.
 - Grep command in linux is a case sensitive.
 Linux will treat DevOps and DEVOPS as different.
 So to make this case insensitive (i) use grep -i ---> 'grep -i DevOps' another example to find a package ---> 'ps -ef | grep -i nginx'
 - Piping symbol | ---> One command output will become the input to another command.